 If you are looking to visit your bank and apply for any loan, it is essential to consider the interest rate the lenders will give you.
 Interest is the amount of money you pay on top of money you borrow from a lender.
 The lenders make profits from the interest the borrowers pay, and therefore, sometimes, the interest rate might be very high depending on different factors.

 The affordability of a loan mainly depends on the interest rate because the higher the interest rate, the more money you will pay your lender.
 Read through to understand the three factors that determine your loan interest rate.

 Almost every lender must check the borrower’s credit score to determine if they are in a position to pay back the loan they apply to get.
 The credit score determines the borrower’s creditworthiness, which is determined by the number of debts, the number of accounts opened and not being used, and the repayment history of the previous loans.
 The consumer’s credit history determines their credit score, which is the most crucial aspect the lenders consider during loan applications.

-When borrowers have a higher credit score, they have a better chance of having a lower interest rate because it shows that they can pay their loans on time.
+When borrowers have a higher credit score or a 500 loan for bad credit, they have a better chance of having a lower interest rate because it shows that they can pay their loans on time.
 For example, when the borrower has a lower credit score, the lender increases the interest rate or might also decline the loan application, indicating that the borrower can default the loan payment.

 - Personal Relationship with the Bank

 Having a good relationship with a bank is essential as it can be a determining factor in the interest rate that one might get when they take a loan.
 For example, opening a savings account and a fixed deposits account helps a consumer have a good relationship with the bank.
 Their loyalty gives them the benefits of getting attractive interest rates when applying for a loan.